Download other ArmADP.com Apps

 A: No; command influence may not be used to alter the honest evaluation of a rated Soldier by a rating official

-35. Para 1-12 Can you request the NCOER prepared by a previous unit on a Soldier?
+35. Para 1-12 Can an ER prepared by a previous unit on a Soldier be requested?

 A: No; Requests to access evaluation reports prepared by another unit or rating chain officials cannot be granted